Archaick/live-zakat-app/README.md

-# Goal of the project
+# Goal of the project Test

 Link of the site:
 https://zakat-calculator-app.web.app/